kmac420/stock-dependencies-for-woocommerce/wc-stock-dependencies/readme.txt

 == Changelog ==

 = 2.0.0 =
+* Verified with WordPress 6.8
 * Adds unit tests
 * Fixes some known bugs
+* Refactored some code and added error handling

 = 1.6.2 =
 * Adds an admin tool to check dependencies